Documentation

 Distinct focusing-adverb rows carry distinct focus features: the rows form an association-with-focus minimal pair.

-Bridge: the focusing-adverb rows differ only in focus position, and the theory maps distinct focus positions to distinct "only" meanings (§7).
+Bridge: the focusing-adverb rows differ only in focus position ((3a) vs (3b)), and the theory maps distinct domains to distinct only meanings.

-The propositions in §2 were hand-defined.
-Here we derive them compositionally: entity denotations + a world-indexed verb meaning are combined via direct function application and Heim & Kratzer's interp to produce the same truth conditions.
+The propositions above were hand-defined.
+Here they are derived compositionally: entity denotations + a world-indexed verb meaning are combined via Heim & Kratzer's interp, run once per world.
+The particle-verb cut … down to size is treated as a single transitive lexical item keyed "cut".

 inductive Rooth1992.E :